Good Night Good Luck Finland (Godfatherecords G.R. 902/903/904)

 Springsteen then collects further sign requests, which results in him going back to his debut album for what Radecki calls “a loose but spirited,” rendition of Blinded By The Light, which receives its fourth performance of the tour.
 The performance was so loose, in fact, that Springsteen forgets a verse, though he then realises that he has done so and goes back to it.
 The band goes straight into another song from Greetings From Asbury Park, N.J., Does This Bus Stop At 82nd Street?, which, as elsewhere on the tour, is nicely augmented by the horn section and concludes with a drums/percussion duel between Max Weinberg and Everett Bradley.

-The ebullient Ain’t Good Enough For You receives only its second performance at a “proper” concert, the first being in Oslo in 2012, though it was played twice in front of an audience of around sixty people at the Carousel House in Asbury Park in July 2010, an event filmed and recorded for future webcast and official release.
+Next up is the ebullient Darkness On The Edge Of Town outtake, Ain’t Good Enough For You, which eventually appeared on The Promise.
+It receives only its second performance at a “proper” concert, the first being in Oslo in 2012, though it was played twice in front of an audience of around sixty people at the Carousel House in Asbury Park in July 2010, an event filmed and recorded for future webcast and official release.
 “The performance was handled by the band with aplomb after rehearsing it at the afternoon soundcheck,” contends Radecki, “and it offered Bruce the opportunity to show off his skills as a frontman, engaging the audience with his delivery of the humorous lyrics.
 Stevie Van Zandt and Garry Tallent shared a microphone for the backing vocals as the horn section and piano provided the song’s main riff.”
-(The other soundchecked song, incidentally, was Souls Of The Departed.)

 The next song, Wages Of Sin, provides a total contrast.
 Its appearance in the show caused quite a stir among reviewers and forum posters.
-It was ostensibly played in response to a sign request from “Nicholas from Belgium,” whom Springsteen says has attended, “many, many shows,” and can be seen, “everywhere we go,” but it was included in the setlist.
-(It is, of course, possible that Springsteen may have included in anticipation of the appearance of Nicholas and his sign.)
-Radecki writes:
+Like Ain’t Good Enough For You, it was ostensibly played in response to a sign request, in this case from “Nicholas from Belgium,” whom Springsteen says has attended, “many, many shows,” and can be seen, “everywhere we go.”
+Like Ain’t Good Enough For You, it was included in the setlist and the soundcheck, clearly in anticipation of the further appearance of signs which had been seen at previous shows.

 “Having a rarity from The Promise turn up is ordinarily surprise enough, but the night’s biggest highlight would come next: ‘Wages of Sin.’
 This Born in the U.S.A. outtake was on the hand written setlist and clearly had been rehearsed, but Bruce retrieved a sign and acknowledged the fan who had been carrying it to ‘500 shows.’
 [Springsteen does actually not say this, though he earlier refers to seeing the sign for Blinded By The Light at “300 shows.”]
 Having never before performed the song live, Bruce and the E Street Band’s delivery was phenomenal.
 The arrangement was mostly the same as the version on disc two of Tracks, with the addition of a gorgeous, understated trumpet part.
 The song was driven by Max’s steady beat, played with drum mallets on the toms and cymbals; Bruce’s singing was clear and deliberate, and with Roy’s piano just underneath.
 The appearance alone of ‘Wages of Sin’ would easily make any list of biggest and most welcome surprises of the entire tour; that it was also performed so well was simply amazing.”